mostlyobvious/exponential-backoff/README.md

   # when last line in block evaluates to true, elapsed time clear and loop breaks
   # when false, increase interval and retry

-  # you can break loop earlier if you want
+  # you can break loop earlier if you want,
+  # `nil` return value is considered a success
-  break if retry_count > 3
+  return if retry_count > 3
 end
 ```